ivahaev/go-xlsx-templater/README.md

 Takes input **.xlsx** documents with mustache sippets in it and renders new document with snippets replaced by provided context.

+Thanks to `github.com/tealeg/xlsx` and `github.com/aymerick/raymond` for useful libs.

 ## Installation

 ```